AudioCrafter/Bee-Swarm-Addons/README.md

 # How to install

-1. Download the file from the file section on the top of the site or [here](https://github.com/AudioCrafter/Bee-Swarm-Addons/raw/master/Beeswarm%20Addons%20Installer1.2.2.msi)
+1. Download the latest release file from the file section on the top of the site or from [here](https://github.com/AudioCrafter/Bee-Swarm-Addons/raw/master/Beeswarm%20Addons%20Installer1.2.2.msi)
 2. open the ``Beeswarm Addons Installer.msi`` file
 3. Follow the setup guide